Welcome to the ELCA

 Publication

-Curry has issued his first in a series of monthly messages that will continue through the end of 2026 under the title "All Together in One Place."
+Bishop Curry issues his second in a series of monthly messages that continue through the end of this year, titled "All Together in One Place."

 Event